sonkoles29/NGS_data_analysis/README.md

 # NGS data analysis

-In this repository one can find Python scripts that I developped during my PhD studying the topology of sister chromatids.
+In this repository one can find scripts that I developped during my PhD to nvestigate the topology of sister chromatids.
 I do not reveal the final results until the data are published.

 Analysis of Hi-C data using open2c tools: